norbertsongin/react-native-infinite-flatlist/README.md

 # @lichwa/react-native-infinite-flatlist

 InfiniteFlatList is a React Native's FlatList with additional `onLoadMore` prop for infinite scroll.
-Major dif

 ## Why would I use it instead of FlatList's `onEndReached`?